-Camping in the park is offered year-around by permit only and is on a first come-first serve basis.
+Camping in the park is offered year-round by permit only and is on a first come-first serve basis.
 Backcountry camps are accessible only by foot or bike and sites along Tomales Bay are only accessible by boat, canoe or kayak only.
 You can make online camping reservations up to six months in advance or check for same-day reservations at the Bear Valley Visitor Center during regular hours of operation.
 Reservations are highly encouraged, especially during the summer months, on weekends and for groups larger than six people.
-Please be aware there is no car or RV camping in the park, but you may find additional car camping options outside the park that will meet you needs or group size.
+Please be aware that there is no car or RV camping in the park, but you may find additional car camping options outside the park that will meet your needs or group size.

 Reserve online at Recreation.gov